-Safety, Health and Environment (SHE) planning begins with anticipating and understanding safety, health and environment hazards in the workplace and assessing consequent risks and opportunities to protect people, the environment and the business.
+Safety, Health and Environment (SHE) planning begins with anticipating and understanding health, environment and safety hazards in the workplace and assessing consequent risks and opportunities to protect people, the environment and the business.
 Risks are addressed by levels of management appropriate to the nature and magnitude of the risk.
 The early recognition, identification and understanding of applicable laws and regulations, stakeholder expectations and emerging issues during the business planning phase are helpful in evaluating risks and opportunities.